Current projects

 What you can't ignore: examining distraction in autism

-This project will investigate whether autistic people's experience of distraction is determined by the nature and context of the stimuli.
+This project investigates whether autistic people's experience of distraction is determined by the nature and context of the stimuli.

-The study will combine subjective accounts from autistic people with experimental testing to provide a comprehensive insight into the nature of distraction.
+The study combines subjective accounts from autistic people with experimental testing to provide a comprehensive insight into the nature of distraction.

 This integrated approach should provide rich detail and robust measurement.
 This project is funded by the ESRC.